Adult Education

 Adult Brit Mitzvah and Confirmation Classes

-Adults who never experienced the time-honored rite of passage as a Brit Mitzvah are invited to join the Adult Brit Mitzvah program.
+Adults who have never experienced the time-honored rite of passage as a Brit Mitzvah are invited to join the Adult Brit Mitzvah program.
 Participation is limited to Temple members.

 Call the Temple office at 954-928-0410 for more information and to register.